 Policy and research work is shaped by practical experience, with research addressing the serious concerns about the problems caused by gangs and how best to prevent gang involvement and support those looking to exit.

 Practice takes account of research findings.
-A pilot gangs programme in Wolverhampton and Bristol implements an ‘end to end’ approach, whereby young people and their families are supported through all the key points of risk in their lives, including points at which they are ready to make changes.
+A pilot gangs programme in Wolverhampton implements an ‘end to end’ approach, whereby young people and their families are supported through all the key points of risk in their lives, including points at which they are ready to make changes.

 Dawes Unit work adheres to a set of guiding principles: